yaksha13/RepData_PeerAssessment1/PA1_template.md

 On inspecting _Figure 4_, we see that:

-1. Overall daily activity has shiften towards the later intervals during weekends as compared to weekdays.
+1. Overall daily activity has shifted towards the later intervals during weekends as compared to weekdays.
-2. Total steps on an Average weekday is approx. 10256 while Total steps on an Average weekend is approx. 12202.
+2. Total steps on an Average weekday is approx. **10256** while Total steps on an Average weekend is approx. **12202**.